City Guide for: St. Joseph, Missouri, United States

 Leavenworth

-Leavenworth is a historic city with a rich military history, home to Fort Leavenworth.
-Explore the historic downtown, visit the Frontier Army Museum, or take a stroll along the Missouri River.
+Leavenworth, Kansas, is a city steeped in military history, being home to Fort Leavenworth, one of the oldest active military installations west of the Mississippi River.
+Explore the historic downtown area, visit the Frontier Army Museum, or take a stroll along the Missouri River.

 Travel Time